-- Please use the phone bridge ONLY if you cannot connect any other way: the phone bridge is charged per connection per minute, so our preference is to minimize the number of connections. - Many thanks to OU Information Technology for providing the toll free phone bridge.
+- Please use the phone bridge ONLY if you cannot connect any other way: the phone bridge can handle only 100 simultaneous connections, and we have over 350 participants. - Many thanks to OU CIO Loretta Early for providing the toll free phone bridge.